birkir/prime/packages/prime-backend/README.md

  - Add permissions to mutations
  - Add permissions to queries
  - Add more Field types
- - Add language
- - Add draft/published flags
  - Add releases?

+- Validate document input in create/update